 Higher-Order Ability: Once per day, you can influence one undead within 50 feet.
 To influence the undead, you must indicate a course of activity (limited to a sentence or two).
-This direction may not be to take some obviously harmful act such as to impale itself,or leap into a vat of acid; however, an undead may be directed to leave the area, defend you, or defeat a former ally or master.
-An influenced undead acts on its direction until one of the following conditions is met: its assigned task is completed, a number of hours equal acter level have passed, the undead is redirected, or someone else with the ability to turn or command undead successfully affects the directed undead.
+This direction may not be to take some obviously harmful act such as to impale itself or leap into a vat of acid; however, an undead may be directed to leave the area, defend you, or defeat a former ally or master.
+An influenced undead acts on its direction until one of the following conditions is met: its assigned task is completed, a number of hours equal to your character level have passed, the undead is redirected, or someone else with the ability to turn or command undead successfully affects the directed undead.
 The direction can continue for the entire duration (a number of hours equal to your character level).
-If the direction can be completed in a shorter time, the effect ends when the undead finishes what it was asked to do.
+If the direction can be completed in a shorter time, the effect ends of Acererak direction can be completed in a shorter time, the effect ends when the undead finishes what it was asked to do.
 You can instead specify conditions that will trigger a special activity during the duration.
 For example, you might suggest that an undead give directions to the first traveler it meets.
 If the condition is not met before the duration expires, the activity is not performed.